odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

     Steeping yourself in the history of Bengal and British colonialism in Kolkata
   - Living a life from two centuries ago!
-  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/excursions/transfer-from-airport-to-rajbari-bawali/
-        title: Transfer from airport to Rajbari Bawali
+        title: Transfer from Kolkata's international airport to your hotel
         content: >-
-          Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel.
+          Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel, on the outskirts of Kolkata.
         date: ''
         etd: ''
         duration: ''